samgro/samgro.github.com/_posts/2012-08-03-my-ideal-email-app.md

 ---
 layout: post
 title: 'My ideal email app'
+description: 'Why I switched from gmail to facebook.com as my primary email address.'
 ---
 A lot of people complain loudly about disliking email.
 I'm one of those people.
 Email is overloaded - it's a personal communication app, a to-do list, a central notification center, and a coupon/brochure repository.
 Unfortunately, it's bad at all of those things.
 It's easy for me to opt out of everything but the first one - I use [Clear](/clear-checklist-app-just-raised-the-bar-for-mobile-design) for my to-do lists, iPhone Notification Center for notifications, and I opt-out of the whole coupon/brochure thing ([SaneBox](http://www.sanebox.com/) helps).
 For a personal communication center, I have long preferred Twitter DM (until it stopped working) and Facebook Messages.
 The only problem is I can't force all of my friends to use these.